mrariv/commute-research/README.md

-# Commute and Well-being Relationship
+# Commute and Well-Being Relationship
-A project that involved data collection, preprocessing and further analysis to determine how commute features are related with well-being indicators.
-The project was completed as my first ever research.
+This was my first independent research project, focused on understanding how commute characteristic relate to students' well-being.

 ## Data Collection
-Data was collected using webiste parsing (Selenium) and automation (PyAutoGUI) due to its unavailability.
-The chosen sample of students and their e-mail addresses were then used to send out question survey.
+Data was obtained through webiste parsing (using Selenium) and automation tools (PyAutoGUI), due to its limited public availability.
+The chosen sample of students was identified, and e-mail addresses were used to distribute a survey with well-being and commute-related questions.

 ## Data Preparation
-For analysis data was prepared by ordinally encoding all key variables and one-hot encoding of categorical variables.
+Key variables were ordinally encoded, and categorical variables were processed using one-hot encoding to prepare the dataset for analysis.

 ## Data Analysis
-After collecting data it was analyzed by using regression tools, primarily linear regression with heteroscedasticity-consistent standard errors.
-The analysis also includes visual demonstration of distributions.
+The analysis involved multiple regression models, primarily linear regression with heteroscedasticity-consistent standard errors.
+Distribution visualizations and correlation analysis were used to explore variable relationships.

-Correlation analysis was also used to find potential relations between variables.

 ## Results
-Resutls showcased that usage of train during commute is moderately correlated with commute time.
-It also showed that students of the furthest from the center college building show a moderate negative correlation with metro usage, meaning students of HSE MIEM faculty are less likely to use metro in their daily commute route.
-Overall, students showed an average of 60 minutes of commute time which is significantly greater than in other major urban areas.
+The results revealed a moderate correlation between train usage and commute time.
+Additionally, students from the HSE MIEM faculty — located furthest from the city center — were moderately less likely to use the metro.
+On average, students reported a daily commute time of 60 minutes, which is significantly longer than typical averages in other large urban areas.